p-lr/MapView/Readme.md

 implementation 'ovh.plrapps:mapview:3.0.0'
 ```

-Also, for each module that uses MapView, update the module's build.gradle file, as shown below:
+In addition, update the module's build.gradle file (for each module that uses MapView), as shown below:

 ```groovy
 android {